-	As we know, the Manaslu region is located in the restricted area, the Nepal government and concerned authorities have made compulsory to have one licensed holder professional guide.
+As we know, the Manaslu region is located in the restricted area, the Nepal government and concerned authorities have made it compulsory to have one licensed holder professional guide.
 Whereas, taking porter is optional.

 4. How difficult is Manaslu Trekking?

-Difficulty level depends on your physical fitness.
+The difficulty level depends on your physical fitness.
 During the trip, you should be able to walk 6-7 hours a day.
 Sometimes, we need to walk longer, so be prepared for that.
 Similarly, at some point like Larkya La Pass (5160m), there is a step down which makes a little harder to pass due to the icy path.

 In that case, using crampon on boots to pass the icy path to reach Bimthang would be recommended.
 As you know, Larkya La Pass is the highest point as well as the longest day in Manaslu Circuit Trek.
 If you complete this day, then another path is quite easy to trek down around the Annapurna Region.